-It is a permanent network, coordinated by the Corporate Social Responsibility Service, which has the task of sharing the experiences of departments where Delegates operate and reporting any significant and transversal situation concerning social and environmental responsibility to the Managers of the Head Office Departments, the Divisions and the Group Banks.
+It is a permanent network, coordinated by the ESG & Sustainability structure, which has the task of sharing the experiences of departments where Delegates operate and reporting any significant and transversal situation concerning social and environmental responsibility to the Managers of the Head Office Departments, the Divisions and the Group Banks.

-Delegates collaborate with the Corporate Social Responsibility Service in order to identify the social responsibility objectives of the reference departments, manage the relations with stakeholders, monitor current projects, draw up the Consolidated Non-financial Statement and identify and manage cases of non-compliance with the Code of Ethics.
+Delegates collaborate with the ESG & Sustainability structure in order to identify the social responsibility objectives of the reference departments, manage the relations with stakeholders, monitor current projects, draw up the Consolidated Non-financial Statement and identify and manage cases of non-compliance with the Code of Ethics.
 The Network counts approximately 47 Delegates across all Departments and Group Banks in Italy and 11 Delegates from the International Subsidiary Banks.

 The CSR Delegates Manifesto

 - We share experience, strenght and individual talents ad to harmonise different roles and inspire fresh thought

 - We generate authentic relationships in which thoughts and actions express their real meaning

 - We welcome changes even when symbols and certaintes change, by accepting continuous challenges and searching for new perspectives